Nico-Curti/PhDthesis/docs/md/Chapter2/Segmentation/Dataset.md

 In this work no data were provided by the Rizzoli Hospital and it is hard to find annotated biomedical images (public) on-line, especially about the region of our interest.
 We found only few samples of femur CT images (4 patients) and these they are certainly not enough for an accurate training of the model.
 To overcome this issue we applied a huge data augmentation pre-processing: each image was randomly rotated, shifted and mirrored.
-Moreover we had to face on the problem of data annotation which is always a difficult and time expensive task: we did not have accurate medical annotation so we had to perform them by ourself.
+Moreover we had to face the problem of data annotation which is always a difficult and time expensive task: we did not have accurate medical annotation so we had to perform them by ourself.

 ![Naive segmentation pipeline applied to a series of CT slices.
 The thresholding algorithm combined with morphological operations allow to obtained a naive segmentation of the femur bone.
 The centroid of the segmented connected components is used to filter the false positive results.
 This pipeline was used to simplify the annotation procedure of the CT dataset.](../../../../img/3D_tool.png)